quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Connection errors lead to connection termination.
 They are signaled using a CONNECTION_CLOSE frame, which contains an error code and a reason field that can be zero length.
-CONNECTION_CLOSE has two frame type values: 0x1c is used for QUIC-level errors, 0x1d is used for application-level errors.
+Different types of CONNECTION_CLOSE frame are used to signal transport and application errors.

 Stream errors lead to stream termination.
 The are signaled using STOP_SENDING or RESET_STREAM frames, which contain only an error code.